Airbus A350 XWB

 Airbus announced the A350 aircraft, a longer-range and lighter derivative of the A330 aircraft, in 2004.
 Following a reassessment of market requirements, Airbus announced the larger and heavier A350 XWB extra-wide-bodied aircraft in December 2006.

-The passenger versions are being developed in three variants: the A350-800 for 270 passengers; A350-900 for 314 passengers; and A350-1000 for 350 passengers in a typical three-class seating arrangement.
+The passenger versions are available in three variants, the A350-800 for 270 passengers, A350-900 for 314 passengers and A350-1000 for 350 passengers in a typical three-class seating arrangement.

-A350 XWB construction
+Airbus A350 XWB construction

 In February 2011, Magellan Aerospace received a contract from Airbus to provide complex machined aluminium lithium detail components.

 The wings are of metal-ribbed, three-spar, carbon-fibre-reinforced plastic (CFRP) construction.
-The wingspan is 64.8m and the wing sweep is 35°.
+The wingspan is 64.8m and wing sweep is 35°.

 Atkins was contracted in June 2009 to supply the wing flaps, which are made of composite materials to reduce the overall weight and carbon emissions.

 The A350 XWB fly-by-wire system is similar to that on the A320, A340 and A380 aircraft families.
-The handling and flight deck commonality allows airlines the benefit of cross crew qualification and mixed-fleet flying with smooth introduction into service.
+The handling and flight deck commonality allows airlines the benefit of cross crew qualification and mixed-fleet flying with a smooth introduction into service.
 The aircraft is fitted with Moog primary flight control actuators and a Rockwell Collins horizontal stabiliser activator.

 Subcontractors include Hexcel Corporation (carbon-fibre composites), Spirit Aerosystems (upper fuselage), GKN (fixed trailing edge) and Latecoeure.

-Another important milestone was achieved in September 2011 with the delivery of the first A350 XWB wing lower cover to Airbus' manufacturing site in Broughton, UK.
-The wing cover will fitted with A350 XWB wing and transported to France for final assembly.
+Another important milestone was achieved in September 2011 with the delivery of the first A350 XWB wing lower cover to Airbus’ manufacturing site in Broughton, UK.
+The wing cover was fitted with A350 XWB wing and transported to France for final assembly.

 Flight deck

-The flight deck accommodates two pilots and is fitted with a head-up display, an A380 onboard information system, an onboard airport navigation system and a dual integrated standby instrument system.
+The flight deck accommodates two pilots and is fitted with a head-up display, an A380 on-board information system, an on-board airport navigation system and a dual integrated standby instrument system.

 Honeywell was selected in March 2008 to supply the flight management system (FMS) and aircraft environment surveillance system (AESS).
 The AESS combines a traffic collision avoidance system (TCAS), mode-S transponders and RDR-400 weather radar.